andygrunwald/things-with-buzzers-websocket/README.md

 * Websocket and Webserver available via port `*:8080` on all interfaces (via HTTP)
 * Software buzzer emulation enabled and available via port `*:8181` on all interfaces (via TCP/telnet)

+## Test the setup (without buzzer)

+Let us connect the dots and test the full setup without hardware buzzers and with our software emulation:

+1. Download the `twb-websocket` binary and start it: `./twb-websocket`
+2. Open a browser and go to http://localhost:8080/static/dummy.html
+3. Open a terminal and connect to the TCP socket: `telnet localhost 8181`
+4. Type `/yellow` into the terminal
+5. You should see a message `{"Color":"yellow"}` in your browser window.

+Your test was successful.
+You are good to go!

 ## Development